 You then, as Dick has said, challenged us, pass it correctly.

-If it's put on the floor, Mr. President, I believe it will have uh the overwhelming majority in both the House and Senator Graham thinks it will have a substantial majority in the United States Senate as well.
+If it's put on the floor, Mr. President, I believe it will have the overwhelming majority in both the House and Senator Graham thinks it will have a substantial majority in the United States Senate as well.

-That I think is the first step, Tom, to creating some degree of confidence.
+That, I think, is the first step, Tom, to creating some degree of confidence.

 Democrats are for security at the borders.